Naan3/MediScore/README.md

   - Oxygen Saturation(SpO2) - Int
   - Temperature  - Float
   - Capillary Blood Glucose (CBG) - Float
-  - Trend Monitoring for score increases - Tuples
+  - Trend Monitoring for score increases - Tuples with use of Timestamps

 These are what the system bases the score on.